 Main research topics:

-- Assessing and minimizing people's exposure to environmental contaminants
+- Assessment and minimization of people's exposure to environmental contaminants.

-- Understanding the release of nanomaterials or aerosols from consumer products
+- Assessment of the release of nanomaterials or aerosols from consumer products.

 Current and past projects: